-NIST Interagency Report (NISTIR) 8287: A Roadmap for Successful Regional Alliances and Multistakeholder Partnerships to Build the Cybersecurity Workforce was published to provide a summary of the five programs and outlines a roadmap for building similar programs based on the best practices found and lessons learned.
+NIST Interagency Report (NISTIR) 8287: A Roadmap for Successful Regional Alliances and Multistakeholder Partnerships to Build the Cybersecurity Workforce was published to provide a summary of the initial five pilot RAMPS communities.

 Western Region: Cyber Prep Program

-The RAMPS grant will fund the next phase of the Pikes Peak Community College Cyber Prep Program to establish a formal, sustainable partnership between secondary school districts, employers and the college.
-Plans include building cybersecurity workforce development pathways to address local workforce needs.
-It will develop cybersecurity programs in area high schools and in the college’s Area Vocational Program, creating a summer cyber work experience for high school students, and exploring registered apprenticeships to ensure a sustainable cyber workforce for the future.
-Learn more at: ppcc.edu/cyberprep
+The Pikes Peak Community College Cyber Prep Program established a formal, sustainable partnership between secondary school districts, employers, and the college.
+The project helped build cybersecurity workforce development pathways to address local workforce needs.
+This included developing cybersecurity programs in area high schools and in the college’s Area Vocational Program, creating a summer cybersecurity work experiences for high school students, and utilizing registered apprenticeships to ensure a sustainable cybersecurity workforce for the future.
+View the Cyber Prep Program final RAMPS report

 Central Region: Cincinnati-Dayton Cyber Corridor (Cin-Day Cyber)

-Southwestern Ohio Council for Higher Education (SOCHE) is organizing the new Cincinnati-Dayton Cyber Corridor RAMPS project.
-SOCHE members include the Air Force Institute of Technology, Dayton Development Coalition, University of Cincinnati, University of Dayton and Wright State University.
-They will work with Cincinnati’s extensive commercial sector and Dayton’s large Department of Defense industry to provide a rich environment for higher education to address the complex workforce demands of cybersecurity.
-Learn more at: soche.org
+The Southwestern Ohio Council for Higher Education (SOCHE) led the Cincinnati-Dayton Cyber Corridor RAMPS project.
+SOCHE members including the Air Force Institute of Technology, Dayton Development Coalition, University of Cincinnati, University of Dayton, and Wright State University worked with Cincinnati’s extensive commercial sector and Dayton’s large Department of Defense industry to provide a rich environment for higher education to address the complex workforce demands of cybersecurity.
+View the Cin-Day Cyber Corridor final RAMPS report.

 Mid-Atlantic Region: Hampton Roads Cybersecurity Education, Workforce, and Economic Development Alliance (HRCyber)

-The Old Dominion University’s Center for Cybersecurity Education and Research will coordinate the Hampton Roads Cybersecurity Education, Workforce and Economic Development Alliance.
-It will include two community colleges, two large public school districts, two universities, a large local private employer, a major federal research lab, and several small businesses.
-The project also will benefit from the advocacy and support of both the City of Virginia Beach’s Economic Development Office and the Hampton Roads-based workforce initiative, Reinvent HR.
-Learn more at: securitybehavior.com/hrcyber
+The Old Dominion University’s Center for Cybersecurity Education and Research coordinated the Hampton Roads Cybersecurity Education, Workforce and Economic Development Alliance.
+The alliance included two community colleges, two large public-school districts, two universities, a large local private employer, a major federal research lab, and several small businesses.
+The project also benefited from the advocacy and support of both the City of Virginia Beach’s Economic Development Office and the Hampton Roads-based workforce initiative, Reinvent HR.
+View the HR Cyber final RAMPS report.

 Northeast Region: The Partnership to Advance Cybersecurity Education and Training (PACET)

-The Partnership to Advance Cybersecurity Education and Training, Led by State University of New York, Albany, aligns with the university’s goals to support science, education and workforce capacity within the community.
-New York’s Capital Region has a unique workforce potential, with its range of higher education institutions and STEM graduates, and growing advanced technology sectors.
-The project will seek to build clear educational paths and increase regional workforce capacity for a range of potential careers in cybersecurity, based on industry needs.
-Learn more at: albany.edu/facets
+The Partnership to Advance Cybersecurity Education and Training, led by the State University of New York, Albany, aligned with the university’s goals to support science, education, and workforce capacity within the community.
+New York’s Capital Region has a unique workforce potential, with its range of higher education institutions and STEM graduates and growing advanced technology sectors.
+The project sought to build clear educational paths and increase regional workforce capacity for a range of potential careers in cybersecurity, based on industry needs.
+View the PACET final RAMPS report.